Starting a new group

 Complete your proposal form to tell us more about your group idea.

-Once you've submitted your form, your proposal will be verified to check it meets the above criteria, and then posted to the ideas list below.
-If your group proposal doesn't meet the criteria at this stage, we will get in touch with you discuss this.
-Ideas will only be posted to this list after each of the deadlines above.
+Once you've submitted your form, Activities Team will review your proposal during weekly Wednesday meeting to check if it meets the criteria above.
+If your group proposal doesn't meet the criteria at this stage, or we need to ask you for more information, we will get in touch with you to discuss this.

 Step 5: Getting Started!